LePhenix47/Lahouiti_Younes_P13_21062024/README.md

 __Audio-video P2P:__ Direct peer-to-peer communication for audio and video streams.

 __UDP and TCP streams:__ Protocols for data transmission.
-UDP is preferred for real-time communication.
+UDP is preferred for real-time communication (audio and video) and TCP for WebSockets.

 __Websockets:__ Protocol for two-way communication between a client and a server.